jlashay/ELK-to-STACK/README.md

 - To check the data being recevied; on the Kibana site, you can click on the check data option.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
--First, you will have to be inside of your ansible container.
+- First, you will have to be inside of your ansible container.
 Syntax "sudo docker start (container name)", then use the syntax "sudo docker attach (container name).
--Next, you will navigate to your anisble directory using the syntax "cd ~/etc/ansible/".
+- Next, you will navigate to your anisble directory using the syntax "cd ~/etc/ansible/".
--To update a host file, you would need to " nano host" , then iput the IP address of the Elk and webservers group with the ending syntax of  "ansible_python_interpreter=/usr/bin/python3".
+- To update a host file, you would need to " nano host" , then iput the IP address of the Elk and webservers group with the ending syntax of  "ansible_python_interpreter=/usr/bin/python3".
--To run the yaml playbook file, you will need to enter the sytax " ansible-playbook (yaml file name)" into the command line.
+- To run the yaml playbook file, you will need to enter the sytax " ansible-playbook (yaml file name)" into the command line.